 Guidelines for diagnosis of atypical Rett syndrome may vary slightly, but the symptoms are the same, with varying degrees of severity.

-If your child's doctor suspects Rett syndrome after evaluation, he or she may recommend a genetic test (DNA analysis) to confirm the diagnosis.
-The test requires drawing a small amount of blood from a vein in the arm.
-The blood is then sent to a lab, where technicians examine your child's DNA for abnormalities and clues as to the cause and severity of the disorder.
-Testing for mutation of the MEPC2 gene confirms the diagnosis.
+If your child's health care provider suspects Rett syndrome after evaluation, genetic testing (DNA analysis) may be needed to confirm the diagnosis.
+The test requires drawing a small amount of blood from a vein in your child's arm.
+The blood is then sent to a lab, where the DNA is examined for clues about the cause and severity of the disorder.
+Testing for changes in the MEPC2 gene confirms the diagnosis.
 Genetic counseling can help you understand gene changes and their effects.

-Although there is no cure for Rett syndrome, treatments are directed toward symptoms and providing support, which may improve the potential for movement, communication and social participation.
+Although there is no cure for Rett syndrome, treatments address symptoms and provide support.
+These may improve the potential for movement, communication and social participation.
 The need for treatment and support doesn't end as children become older — it's usually necessary throughout life.
 Treating Rett syndrome requires a team approach.

 Treatments that can help children and adults with Rett syndrome include:

 - Regular medical care.
 Management of symptoms and health problems may require a multispecialty team.
 Regular monitoring of physical changes such as scoliosis, gastrointestinal (GI) issues and heart problems is needed.

 - Medications.
-Though medications can't cure Rett syndrome, they may help control some signs and symptoms associated with the disorder, such as seizures, muscle stiffness, or problems with breathing, sleep, the gastrointestinal tract or the heart.
+Though medications can't cure Rett syndrome, they may help control some signs and symptoms that are part of the disorder.
+Medications may help with seizures, muscle stiffness, or problems with breathing, sleep, the GI tract or the heart.